 The reason why a Shelf Company is already registered is simply to save time – specifically for entrepreneurs and businesses who are short on time and need a company registration ASAP.

-You can get a company registration within 24 hours when you buy a Shelf Company, whereas you could wait up to a week when you still need to register a new Company at the CIPC.
+You can get a company registration usually immediately when you buy a Shelf Company, whereas you could wait 1 working day when you still need to register a new Company at the CIPC.
 Please verify the latest timeframes with your Consultant.

 If you would like more information, here is a post we wrote about getting a Shelf Company in South Africa and what the advantages of buying a Shelf Company is.